hVHDL/hVHDL_example_project/README.md

 This is a test project that uses the main features of [hVHDL](https://github.com/hVHDL) libraries.
 The test project creates a noisy sine wave that is then filtered using fixed and floating point filters that are written in using hVHDL modules.
-There is an [explanation](https://hvhdl.readthedocs.io/en/latest/hvhdl_example_project/hvhdl_example_project.html).
-The test application can be run using the python script in the pc_application.
-Doing this gets the following result.
+Running the test_app.py reads and writes registers in the FPGA and prints out the results to the console and additionally requests a 200 000 data point stream from the FPGA that is then plotted using pyplot.

 <p align="center">
   <img width="550px" src="doc/test_app_run.png"/></a>
 </p>

+There is an in-depth [explanation](https://hvhdl.readthedocs.io/en/latest/hvhdl_example_project/hvhdl_example_project.html) which goes through the design.

 The example project has been built with Lattice Diamond, Xilinx Vivado, Intel Quartus and Efinix Efinity and tested with lattice ECP5 and Spartan 7 FPGAs.
 The build scripts can be found in the repository.